Almandine Garnet Value, Price, and Jewelry Information

 Indian and Brazilian almandines constitute the bulk of material on the marketplace.

-With no cleavage and a hardness of 7-7.5, almandines make durable stones for any type of jewelry setting.
-(For gem design ideas, see Jeff Graham’s article for recommendations).
-However, exercise care when cleaning these gems.
-Almandine’s microscopic inclusions may burst due to extreme heat or ultrasound, fracturing the gem.
-Avoid these mechanical cleaning systems and stick to a soft brush, mild detergent, and warm water, instead.
+Although almandines are very durable, exercise care when cleaning these gems.
+Almandine's microscopic inclusions may burst due to extreme heat or ultrasound, fracturing the gem.
+Thus, avoid these mechanical cleaning systems and stick to a soft brush, mild detergent, and warm water, instead.